WELCOME

 Through interactive tracks and dynamic sessions, discover how to harness the good, confront the bad, and shape the future of trustworthy AI.

-This year's summit introduces two exciting new tracks: Understanding AI and AI Implementations, replacing the Expert and Adoption tracks.
+This year's summit introduces two exciting new tracks: Explaining AI and AI Implementation, replacing the Expert and Adoption tracks.
 Additionally, the EAISI Research track will return, along with the AI Pitch Competition Final.

 Contrary to previous years the summit will start at 9.45h but the doors will open at 8.45h so you can have a coffee and do some networking.